Sport in Milton Keynes: Skiing, Snowboarding & Tobogganing

 Milton Keynes is home to the Xscape indoor ski slope, which means it has snowmaking facilities and is therefore not a dry ski slope.

 Sky diving

 The Airkix indoor sky diving facility is located at Xscape.

 Swimming

 There are a number of pools in the Borough, with a competition pool at Stantonbury.
 The performance swimming club is City of Milton Keynes SC.

 Table tennis

-Table Tennis is thriving in Milton Keynes, which has one of the largest leagues in the UK.
-With a league that currently boasts over 60 teams and a state of the art, purpose-built Table Tennis Centre in Kingston, which many England ranked players like to call their home venue, the scene is well served.
+Table tennis in Milton Keynes features one of the largest leagues in the UK, with over 60 teams.
+The city has a purpose-built table tennis centre in Kingston, which serves as the home venue for several England-ranked players.

 Other club venues in the league include Greenleys, Newport Pagnell, Woburn Sands, Stony Stratford and the Open University, amongst others.